tomdyson/nldb/README.md

 ## Preparing your database
 NLDB can talk to SQLite and DuckDB databases.
 Call yours `nldb.db` or specify the name with a `DATABASE` environment variable.

-You may need to simplify, denormalise and anonymise your database for NLDB to work well.
+You may need to simplify and denormalise your database for NLDB to work well.
 Your columns should have names whose meaning is obvious.
 While NLDB can join across tables, combining your data into a single table will reduce your prompt size and improve the accuracy of NLDB's query generation.

 ## Initialise NLDB